questdb/documentation/clients/java_ilp.md

   `request_timeout`.
 This is useful for large requests.
 You can set this value to `0` to disable this logic.

+### TLS encryption

+TLS in enabled by selecting the `https` or `tcps` protocol.
+The following options are available:

+- `tls_roots` : Path to a Java keystore file containing trusted root certificates.
+Defaults to the system default trust store.
+- `tls_roots_password` : Password for the keystore file.
+It's always required when `tls_roots` is set.
+- `tls_verify` : Whether to verify the server's certificate.
+This should only be used for testing as a last resort and never used in production as it makes the connection vulnerable to man-in-the-middle attacks.
+Options are `on` or `unsafe_off`.
+Defaults to `on`.

 ## Other considerations

+- Please refer to the [ILP overview](/docs/reference/api/ilp/overview) for details about transactions, error control, delivery guarantees, health check, or table and column auto-creation.
 - The Sender is not thread-safe.
 For multiple threads to send data to QuestDB, each thread should have its own Sender instance.
 An object pool can also be used to re-use Sender instances.